jnthn/p6-app-installermaker-wix/README.md

 ## What you'll need

+* Perl 6, to run this tool
 * Git
-* Perl 5 (tested with ActiveState Perl, though likely shouldn't matter)
+* Perl 5, to run the MoarVM/NQP/Rakudo configure programs (tested with ActiveState Perl, though likely shouldn't matter)
 * The Visual C++ build tools, and `nmake`/`cl`/`link` on path.
 Note that this does not imply installing Visual Studio; it is possible to freely download the [standalone compiler](http://landinghub.visualstudio.com/visual-cpp-build-tools).